mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 ```

 #### Defining A New Source Stage
-For this example we are going to add a C++ implementation for the `RabbitMQSourceStag`e we designed in the Python examples.
-The Python implementation of this stage emits messages of type MessageMeta, as such our C++ implementation must do the same.
+For this example we are going to add a C++ implementation for the `RabbitMQSourceStage` we designed in the Python examples.
+The Python implementation of this stage emits messages of type `MessageMeta`, as such our C++ implementation must do the same.

-For communicating with [RabbitMQ](https://www.rabbitmq.com/) we will be using the [SimpleAmqpClient](https://github.com/alanxz/SimpleAmqpClient) library, and [libcudf](https://docs.rapids.ai/api/libcudf/stable/index.html) for constructing the DataFrame.
+For communicating with [RabbitMQ](https://www.rabbitmq.com/) we will be using the [SimpleAmqpClient](https://github.com/alanxz/SimpleAmqpClient) library, and [libcudf](https://docs.rapids.ai/api/libcudf/stable/index.html) for constructing the `DataFrame`.

 ##### Header Definition
 Our includes section looks like: